circleci/circleci-docs/jekyll/_cci2/orb-intro.md

 **Note:** Private orbs are currently only available if you are on the https://circleci.com/pricing[Scale Plan].
 Please reach out to your sales representative for information on how to sign up for the Scale Plan.

-Orbs are reusable chunks of configuration published to the [CircleCI Orb Registry](https://circleci.com/developer/orbs).
-Traditionally, these orbs are authored by individuals and then published to the entire world.
-But what should you do if you want to author an orb, but do not want the orb published outside of your organization?
 Using a private orb enables you to author an orb while ensuring the following:

 * your orb does not appear in the CircleCI Orb Registry.